-The scariest moment of my life is definitely when my neighbor’s child started choking on a small toy.
-With the hospital far away, and we were faced with doing anything we could while we waited.
-However, we’re not professionals or even trained, and the experience was traumatic for so many reasons.
-Looking back, if we had known about LifeVac or Dechoker, we would have probably been able to help him better.
-Could these tools help you too?
+The scariest moment of my life was when my neighbor's child started choking on a small toy.
+With the hospital far away, we were faced with doing anything we could while we waited.
+However, we're not professionals or even trained, and the experience was traumatic for many reasons.
+Thankfully everything ended up okay, but if we had known about LifeVac or Dechoker, we would have probably been able to help him better.

 What Is LifeVac?

 LifeVac is a life-saving device that is simple for adults and children to use.
 There’s no electricity needed since it pulls out anything in the airway with manual suction.
 At 30 mmHg, the suction is rather low and controlled, making it incredibly safe for use on any person who weighs at least 22 pounds (including children).

 LifeVac is specially designed using a patented valve that prevents any air from leaving the mask.
 The valve is also designed in such a way that it prevents food and other objects that might be blocking your airway from slipping further downward.
 Rather than acting in the same way that a plunger would (i.e., pushing in air and suctioning it back out), the LifeVac offers a one-way suction that eliminates the blockage from the airway, whether it is food or some foreign object.

 To use LifeVac properly, place the cup in a way that it can cover both the mouth and the nose, creating a seal around these areas.
 Once in place, the valve would be needed to be pulled up by the user using the suction device.